KinuthiaN/Delani_Studio/README.md

 Geoffrey Kinuthia.

 ### About
-It's a website that tells gives details on services offered by Delani Studio
+It's a website that tells gives details on services offered by Delani Studio.

 #### Instructions
 All you need is a computer and internet and link to the website to reach us